osg-htc/user-documentation/documentation/PATh/htc_workloads/submitting_workloads/quickstart.md

 Once the job completes completely, it will not appear in `condor_q`.

 Let's wait for your job to finish – that is, for `condor_q` not to show the job in its output.
-A useful tool for this is watch – it runs a program repeatedly, letting you see how the output differs at fixed time intervals.
-Let's submit the job again, and watch `condor_q` output at two-second intervals:
+A useful tool for this is `condor_watch_q` – it efficiently monitors the status of your jobs by monitoring their corresponding log files.
+Let's submit the job again, and use `condor_watch_q` to follow the progress of your job (the status will update at two-second intervals):

 	$ condor_submit tutorial01.submit
 	Submitting job(s).